satcompetition/2022/README.md

 # SAT Competition 2022: Call for Solvers and Benchmarks

 The 2022 SAT Competition is a competitive event for solvers of the Boolean Satisfiability (SAT) problem.
 It is organized as a satellite event to the 25th International Conference on Theory and Applications of Satisfiability Testing and stands in the tradition of the annual SAT Competitions and Races.
-The deadline for submitting benchmarks and solvers is March 1, 2022 (23:59 GMT -12).
+The deadline for *submitting benchmarks and solvers* is April 1, 2022 (23:59 GMT -12).
+We leave a margin for *updating solver sources* until April 15, 2022 (23:59 GMT -12).
+Both deadlines are firm in that you may not upload any new submissions after April 1, and no further updates are possible after April 15.
 Visit the competition website at https://satcompetition.github.io/2022/ for details.

 The area of SAT solving has seen tremendous progress over the last years.
 Many problems in applications such as hardware and software verification that seemed to be completely out of reach a decade ago can now be handled routinely.
 Besides new algorithms and better heuristics, refined implementation techniques turned out to be vital for this success.